snstac/aiscot/README.rst

         If using KNOWN_CRAFT, still include other craft not in our KNOWN_CRAFT list.
     COT_TYPE : `str`
         Override COT Event Type ("marker type").
 Default `a-u-S-X-M`.
+    AISHUB_URL : `str`
+        AISHUB feed URL.
+Format: `https://data.aishub.net/ws.php?format=1&output=json&compress=0&username=AISHUB_USERNAME&latmin=BBOX_LAT_MIN&latmax=BBOX_LAT_MAX&lonmin=BBOX_LON_MON&lonmax=BBOX_LON_MAX`

 See example-config.ini in the source tree for example configuration.

+**AISHUB usage notes**

+AISHUB.com requires registration.
+Once registered the site will provide you with a Username that you'll use with their feed.
+You'll also need to specify a Bounding Box when accessing the feed.
+The Bounding Box is specified as follows:

+latmin : signed `float` or `int`
+    The minimum latitude of the Bounding Box (degrees from Equator). latmax : signed `float` or `int`
+    The maximum latitude of the Bounding Box (degrees from Equator). lonmin : signed `float` or `int`
+    The minimum longitude of the Bound Box (degrees from Prime Meridian) lonmax : signed `float` or `int`
+    The maximum longitude of the Bound Box (degrees from Prime Meridian)

+For example, the following Bound Box paints a large swath around Northern California:
+`latmin=35&latmax=38&lonmin=-124&lonmax=-121`.
+This can be read as:
+"Between 35° and 38° latitude & -121° and -124° longitude".

 Example Setup